coccojack/Processing/pokespace/README.md

-# Processing
+# pokespace
-A repository where i code within the context of the visual arts.
+In this project there's Pikachu in the space.
+Simply click on the screen to deploy/let enter Pikachu.